Objectives

 - Process tracing of the policy process, involving key informant interviews with representatives of key government and donor agencies involved in the design of social protection policies.

-The first two research activities will draw on secondary literature, including a growing body of work on political settlements in several of the case study countries, as well as government and donor policy documents and laws.
-Where gaps in the existing literature and documentary evidence are identified, these will be addressed through key informant interviews with relevant respondents.
+The first two research activities draw on secondary literature, including a growing body of work on political settlements in several of the case study countries, as well as government and donor policy documents and laws.
+Where gaps in the existing literature and documentary evidence are identified, these are addressed through key informant interviews with relevant respondents.

-The third research activity involves process tracing of debates on the expansion of social protection in the country; this will constitute the main empirical contribution of the project.
-For this process, tracing, documentary and archival evidence may provide useful inputs.
-However, key informant interviews will be vital to the research objectives.
+The third research activity involves process tracing of debates on the expansion of social protection in the country; this constitutes the main empirical contribution of the project.
+For this process, tracing, documentary and archival evidence can provide useful inputs.
+However, key informant interviews are vital to the research objectives.

 How does this project fit within ESID’s research agenda?